cybernomy/mbsa/README.md

 - Translate the documentation.
 I plan to support both russian and english versions
 - Probably spring...
 EJB may be optional service layer implementation, but with spring it may run with any suitable container
 - OSGi.
 Currently modular system is self-made, so it's not ideal
+- REST services, and probably few more kind of connectors.
+We should provide easy integration for thirdparties as mobile clients, or even new web UI
 - .... eh, enough for now

 let's see, how it's possible